Y0Coss/docs-fork/pages/network/load_balancer/create_http_https/guide.en-gb.md

 If you choose to import an existing SSL/TLS certificate, click on `Add an SSL certificate`{.action}.
 The *Private Key* and *Certificate* fields are mandatory.

-Click on the `Add`{.action} button once the fields are filled in.
+Click the `Add`{.action} button once the fields are filled in.
 Your certificate will then appear in the certificate list.

 ![Adding an existing certificate](images/add_certificat_custom.png){.thumbnail}